SourcePointUSA/android-cmp-app/README.md

     }
 ```

+>If required for your app's log out process, your organization can use the [`clearAllData`](#clearalldata) function to erase local data.
+Once cleared, your organization can then call `spConsentLib.loadMessage` to collect consent from a non-authenticated user or `spConsentLib.loadMessage` with a new `authId` for a new authenticated user.

 ## Setting a Targeting Param

 Targeting params allow you to set arbitrary key/value pairs.
 These key/value pairs are sent to Sourcepoint servers where they can be used to take a decision within the scenario builder.